-An additional key aim of the Share Foundation is to help young people be better prepared for adult life, by providing guidance on handling money, they created a program to realise this aim.
+An additional key aim of the Share Foundation is to help young people be better prepared for adult life and a programme providing guidance on handling money has been developed.
 Stepladder Plus is an incentivised learning programme made up of six modular steps for young people aged 15-17 who are in care, and have been for 12 months or more.
-Money is added to their Junior ISA for every step they complete.
-In the last three years, 16 eligible East Renfrewshire young people completed at least one step of the programme, 6 of these completed all 6 steps, with a total of £15,150 being paid into the Junior ISA's of this cohort.
+Money is added to their Junior ISA for every module they complete.
+In the last three years, 16 eligible East Renfrewshire young people completed at least one module of the programme, six of these completed all six, with a total of £15,150 being paid into the Junior ISA's of this cohort.
 There is also a non-incentivised version of the same learning programme, Stepladder of Achievement, available for care leavers up to the age of 25.